chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 [Cyrus](https://genshin-impact.fandom.com/wiki/Cyrus_(Sumeru)) refers to an NPC in Sumeru which is a retired Akademiya professor.
 Lisa and Cyno are obviously the playable characters, but who is Ruzicka?
 She doesn't appear to correspond to any NPCs in the game, and was only mentioned in this event dialogue and never again.
 This is suspicious, because [Růžička](https://en.wikipedia.org/wiki/R%C5%AF%C5%BEi%C4%8Dka) means "little rose" in Czech.
 And guess what Rosalyne means?
 That's right, "beautiful rose".
 Ruzicka also sounds a bit like an abbreviated form of **Ros**alyne-Kruz**chka**.
 Then there's also the fact that Signora studied at the Akademiya prior to her Crimson Witch transformation, so this may or may not be a subtle hint of Signora under a different name.

-They can't just name-drop Rosalyne because that would've been way too obvious, so they settled with Ruzicka as a nod to her, in order to minimize suspicion and get people to shrug it off and not to think too hard about it.
+If this really refers to Signora, then they can't just name-drop Rosalyne because that would've been way too obvious, so they settled with Ruzicka as a nod to her, in order to minimize suspicion and get people to shrug it off and not to think too hard about it.

 ## Analogies to help people understand the reality of business strategies
 I'd like to put  this here because I feel like the detractors who argue against Signora's return don't get how marketing actually works.
 I'm not expecting them to change or anything, but it's evident that they only rely on the low-hanging fruits like "she's turned into ashes" or "her death was deserved because she kicked Venti" rather than looking at how businesses work and the workplace politics surrounding them.
 Companies spend millions or even billions of dollars on marketing to ensure their product sells, and Hoyo is no exception.
 If they deem a past strategy to be a failure or unsustainable, they will pivot and change course to one that's more likely to be successful.
 Expecting Hoyo to stay true to their original plans is unrealistic from a financial perspective, and their marketing department is unlikely to keep this decision forever when there's an overwhelming amount of data that suggests this is a bad business move.